Eth007/CTF-Writeups/UIUCTF 2021/Chaplins_PR_Nightmare_3/README.md

 Note: Reading all [previous writeups](https://github.com/Eth007/CTF-Writeups/tree/master/UIUCTF%202021) for this OSINT series will help make this writeup less confusing. :)

 The challenge description tells us to go find Charlie's website.
-YouTube usually has a section in their channel about that may contain some extra information about the user.
+YouTube usually has an about section in their channel about that may contain some extra information about the user.

 We found his [YouTube](https://www.youtube.com/channel/UCxPyHVMa8TyKrOj05x86osA/featured) channel in the last OSINT challenge, and if we go to the about page, sure enough, there is a link to his website.